 Because UNC is a selective university, competition for these awards is very strong.
 Recipients must demonstrate impressive academic and extracurricular achievements and show promise of engagement in the life of the University.

 The Scholars Program at Carolina is made up of the Carolina Scholars, Colonel Robinson Scholars, Johnston Scholars, and Pogue Scholars.
 It includes faculty mentoring, social and academic programming, and four-year, renewable awards.
-To learn more about The Scholars Program, please visit scholarsprogram.unc.edu.
+To learn more, visit scholarsprogram.unc.edu.

 Other merit-based scholarships awarded through the Office of Scholarships and Student aid include: